npmcdn-to-unpkg-bot/neilgebhard.github.io/README.md

 # grunt-shell
-This repo represents a frontend architecture for developing web applications
+A frontend architecture for developing web applications

+To launch server with livereload, jshint, and browserify `grunt server`

+To bundle and minify
+`grunt`

+To bundle without minification
+`grunt build`